 Botswana is an access road from South Africa, Zimbabwe, Zambia and Namibia.
 Vehicles drive on the left side of the way.
-A valid international driver’s license, along with vehicle registration documents, is required to operate in Botswana.
+A valid international driver's license and vehicle registration documents are required to operate in Botswana.
 Most roads in Botswana have tarr.
 The main routes to established areas are regularly graded.
 We recommend Four-wheel drive vehicles when travelling in the national parks and reserves.

-There are scheduled bus services across borders between Botswana and South Africa, Zimbabwe, Namibia and Zambia, as well as excellent internal bus services linking major and minor towns and villages across the country.
+There are scheduled bus services across borders between Botswana and South Africa, Zimbabwe, Namibia and Zambia, and excellent internal bus services linking major and minor towns and villages.

-The drastic changes in vegetation between the dry months and wet months mean that many animals migrate, the most famous being the zebra migration.
-The abundance of wildlife make this park an awesome place to visit year-round.
-The breathtaking sunsets, the many waterways and the variety of landscapes all make Chobe unforgettable.
+The drastic changes in vegetation between the dry and wet months mean that many animals migrate, the most famous being the zebra migration.
+The abundance of wildlife makes this park an excellent place to visit year-round.
+The breathtaking sunsets, the many waterways and various landscapes make Chobe unforgettable.

 August to October

 You will see more animals during the dry, hot months, especially around the river, as all the wildlife flock to the water.
-This is the best time to spot lion, giraffe, and buffalo.
-You can find a large number of elephants in the Linyanti region during these months.
-Hippo, impala, baboon, blue wildebeest, kudu, warthog, vervet monkey and many other animals can be found year-round.
+This is the best time to spot lions, giraffes, and buffalo.
+You can find many elephants in the Linyanti region during these months.
+You can see hippo, impala, baboon, blue wildebeest, kudu, warthog, vervet monkey, and many other animals that one can find year-round.

 December to March

-This is the wet season and bird sightings increase as migrants move in.
-Over 450 bird species have been documented in the park.
+It is the wet season, and bird sightings increase as migrants move in.
+Over 450 bird species can be in the park.

 July to October

-The park is the most popular with tourists and ample wildlife can be seen around the rivers.
+The park is the most popular with tourists, and ample wildlife can is around the rivers.
 There are fewer mosquitoes in July and August.